sap-tutorials/Tutorials/tutorials/hxe-ua-installing-vm-image/hxe-ua-installing-vm-image.md

 - **Cores** - 2 cores (4 recommended).

 - **Hardware `Virtualization`** - (Intel processors only) For Intel processors, `virtualization` is a BIOS setting known as either *Intel `Virtualization` Technology* or *Intel `VT`*.
-Go to <http://www.intel.com/content/www/us/en/support/processors/000005486.html> to determine if your processor is capable of supporting `virtualization`.
+Go to [Determine If Your Processor Supports Intel `Virtualization` Technology](http://www.intel.com/content/www/us/en/support/processors/000005486.html) to determine if your processor is capable of supporting `virtualization`.
 If `virtualization` is turned off on your `virtualization-capable` machine, consult documentation from your machine vendor on how to enable `virtualization` technology (or Intel `VT`) in the BIOS.

 #### Install a `Hypervisor`